aryan048/trading_model/README.md

 3. **Configure SMS**:
    - Set phone number in .env file to be notified upon data dump completion
+   - Note: You must be running this on a mac for the sms notifier to work

 3. **Download Data**:
    - Use the `mc` command to download specific stock data.
 For example: